ProFesSoR837/About/README.md

 # About
-This repo is only for my self info
+This repo is only about my info

+Name : ProFesSor
+Known : Python,Bash,Html